The preliminary 2015-2016 race schedule is now available.

 season of racing opportunities.

-The season opens in December at Mammoth Mountain with a SL/SL/GS weekend on Dec.
-6-7,
+The season opens in December at Mammoth Mountain with two GS races on the weekend on Dec.
+5-6,

 following the now-traditional post Thanksgiving masters training camp week

 (preseason training camp details will be posted when available).

 A north shore event prior to the holidays comes on Dec.
 19-20 with 2 SL's at Alpine Meadows.

 Following a break over the holiday period, which is always a busy time

 for most with family gatherings and early season skiing, racing resumes

 on Tahoe's South Shore on Fri Jan.
 8 with the classic Viva Italia SL double-header

 at Heavenly Valley, followed by two additional days of GS races at Heavenly.